gitlab-freedesktop-mirrors/wayland/.gitlab/issue_templates/default.md

 certainly a bug in your compositor and **not** a bug with in this repository.

-Please remove this comment before filing your bug.
+Please remove this comment before filing your issue.
 -->